 These additional treatments, however, can also create internal stress within the material.
 This can cause unpredictable warping if the steel is not stress relieved prior to cutting, grinding, or welding.

 Manufacturing and product design

-Depending on what you're looking to build, different types of materials each have their own benefits and drawbacks.
-For unique projects or one-off productions, prefabricated steel materials can provide the building blocks for any structural configuration imaginable.
+Depending on what you're looking to build, different materials each have their own benefits and drawbacks.
+For run-of-the-mill projects or one-off productions, steel materials can provide the building blocks for any structural configuration imaginable.

 For more information on steel, or to request a quote for a custom project, please contact us.